terminaldweller/mutator/README.md

 * Thanks to [Jonathan Brossard](https://github.com/endrazine) for [WCC](https://github.com/endrazine/wcc), specifically `wsh` which is the inspiration for `bruiser`.<br/>

 All mutator source code is provided under GPL-2.0.<br/>
-All libraries have their respective licences. for more info you can just visit their respective links.<br/>
+All libraries have their respective licences.
+For more info you can just visit their respective links.<br/>

 ### Feedback
 If you run into an issue please raise one here or just contact me with proper information(including source code that causes the issue if there is any).<br/>

 ### Suggestions and Feature Requests
-You can make a new issue for requests and suggestion. label them with "Feauture Request".<br/>
+You can make a new issue for requests and suggestion.
+Label them with "Feauture Request".<br/>
 Besides that, If you have any suggestions or have any feature requests for project mutator, you can send them to `thabogre@gmail.com`.
 I'll try to keep an open mind, so even if you feel like it might not be right up mutator's alley, do send them.
 Worst case, I'll just say no.<br/>

 ### TODO List